 There are cautions to consider when selecting a DNS provider.
 Some DNS providers collect information from you in ways that may creep you out.
 For example, if you select the free DNS service from Google, although there are privacy protections, they will be aggregating even more data on you and your browsing habits.
 It is free and offers protection and is backed by a company with incredible engineers, but you will give up some info you might want kept private.

 - Google Public DNS: Google is doing a great service for the world with this free DNS resolution service.
 This will speed up your browsing, improve your security, and get you results with no redirection.
 But guess what?
 They get something out of it too.
 They get data.
 Their DNS resolver is at the address 220.127.116.11.

 - Verisign: Verisign Public DNS is a free DNS service that offers improved DNS stability and security over other alternatives.
 Verisign respects privacy.
 DNS data and other PII is not sold or shared or used to serve you ads.
 Their DNS address is 22.214.171.124

 Now how might you implement DNS at home?
 Each of those services is going to give you very easy to follow tips for using them, and the methods are really the same for any DNS provider you use.
 You will change the DNS entries on your home router, and you will also change the DNS settings on your mobile devices and computers.
 It is all quite easy.

-Tips for Changing Your Home DNS:
+Tips for Changing Your DNS:

 - For mobile devices, look under your Wi-Fi settings and update the DNS entries there.

 Do you have lessons learned or best practices you can share regarding reducing digital risk.
 We would love to hear from you.
 Reply to any of our emails or contact us here.
 We have built a collection of tips and best practices aimed at reducing your digital risk.
 Find them at the Crucial Point Cybersecurity Best Practices.
 Looking for something more hands-on?
 Also check out our CTO-as-a-Service and CISO-as-a-Service support, we would be glad to lend a hand.